dnobrega/DNS/docs/bifrost.md

 In spite of using high-order methods, the numerical codes are diffusive by their own nature due to the discretization of the equations.
 To ensure stability, Bifrost employs a diffusive operator that consists of two main terms: a small global diffusive term and the so called hyperdiffusion term inspired by [Nordlund & Galsgaard (1995)](http://sirrah.troja.mff.cuni.cz/~toast/archiv/nordlund-95.ps).
 The latter is a location-specific diffusion that acts in small regions of large gradients or jumps in the variables, like in current sheets or shocks.

 The advantage of using the Bifrost code is that it includes different modules that provide relevant physics for the solar atmosphere.
+___

+#### Bifrost literature
-In the following, we list the most important ones:
+In the following, we list the papers that describe the main modules of Bifrost:

 - Equation of state: [Gustafsson et al. (1975)](http://adsabs.harvard.edu/abs/1975A%26A....42..407G)
 - Injection of magnetic field through the bottom boundary of the convection zone: [Martínez-Sykora et al. (2008)](http://adsabs.harvard.edu/abs/2008ApJ...679..871M)